What is the Pill?

 How do I get the Pill?

-The Pill is available on prescription, which can be obtained from your doctor, SHINE SA clinics, community health clinics or youth health clinics.
+The Pill is available on prescription, which you can get from your doctor, SHINE SA clinics, community health clinics or youth health clinics.

 How do I take the Pill?

-If you start after the first 5 days of your period, you need to use another form of contraception for 7 days before you will be protected from unplanned pregnancy.
+- If you start taking the Pill after the first 5 days of your menstrual cycle, you need to use another form of contraception for 7 days before you will be protected from pregnancy.

-If you are taking the multiphasic Pill ‘Qlaira’, then different rules apply for starting pills.
-You should check the information on the packet.
+- Some types of the Pill have different instructions for starting the pills.
+Always check with your doctor and the information on the packet.

 Can I skip my period?

-It is possible to skip the inactive pills and take the hormone pills continuously so that you should not get a bleed.
-It is safe to do this although some people may experience breakthrough bleeding.
-Talk to your doctor or nurse to get advice about the best way to do this.
+You can skip the inactive pills and take only the active pills continuously, which means you should not get a withdrawal bleed.
+It is safe to do this even though some people may experience breakthrough bleeding.
+Talk to your doctor or nurse to get advice about the best way to manage this.

 When is the Pill not effective?